Denis-by/rsschool-cv/cv.md

 * Email: lexad83@gmail.com
 * GitHub: Denis-by
 ## About Me
-I am 39 years old.
+I am 38 years old.
 I work as a chief accountant.
 I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.

 I want to learn Front-End Development in RSSchool.
 ## Skills
 * HTML
 * CSS
-* JS
+* Windows OS
 * 1C
-* GIT

 ## Code Example
 ```
-function myFunction(a, b) {
+function multiply(a, b){
-   return a * b;
+ return a * b
 }
 ```
 ## Work experience: